NOTICE: Part of my goals for 2020 is to bring more men to holistic healing, so I’m offering this session for men only.

 How long does a session last?

-A foot reflexology treatment lasts about 45 minutes.
-A few extra minutes may be need for consultation.
-If you also want a hand treatment, it will add about 15 minutes to your session.
+I officer a 30 or 45 minute sessions.
 How many sessions will be needed?
 That’s hard to answer without a consultation.
 If you are in need of treatment for a specific illness or weakness, multiple short sessions (10-15 minutes) often help after your initial session.
 We can discuss pricing for those during your first visit.

 Who should consider Reflexology therapy?